aarongilly/aarongilly.github.io/_posts/2020-6-14-393-optimization-vs-enjoyment.md

 ---

 # Balancing Optimized Results and Enjoying the Process
 I've come to see a flaw in one of my core philosophies.
-The idea, which I've written about on here before, is that standardized routines enable satisfactory results while freeing the mind to think about bigger and better things.
+The idea, which I've written about on here before, is that <span style="color: red">**standardized routines enable satisfactory results while freeing the mind to think about bigger and better things**</span>.
 The flaw I've come to realize with a blind application of this approach is that it can kill the fun of the journey.

 ## Coffee Example
 I make coffee at the same time every day, following the exact same set of steps.
 My routine produces the right amount of coffee with the right level of strength, in a minimal amount of time, and leaves me with clean counter.
 I can do this set of 6 steps in my sleep.
 Literally.
 I do it first thing in the morning.
 I've made coffee, gone back to sleep, and not remembered doing it.